jupyterlite/jupyterlite/docs/migration.md

 This guide provides an overview of major (potentially breaking) changes and the steps to follow to update JupyterLite from one version to another.

+## `0.3.0` to `0.4.0`

+### Extensions

+JupyterLite 0.4.0 is based on the JupyterLab 4.2 and Jupyter Notebook 7.2 packages.

+Although no breaking changes are expected, this may affect the extensions you are using as they may rely on features added to JupyterLab 4.2 and Notebook 7.2.

 ## `0.2.0` to `0.3.0`

 ### Extensions